Genivia/ugrep/README.md

     ugrep -r -a -u -Opython -w 'def'

-Even greater speeds can be achieved with `--format` when searching files with many matches, for example when almost every line of the file has a match, use `--format='%O%~'` to output matching lines for every match, or `--format='%o%~'` to output the only matching part.
-The `--format` option does not check for binary matches and may output a line repeatedly with field `%O`, like option `-u`.
+Even greater speeds can be achieved with `--format` when searching files with many matches.
+For example, `--format='%O%~'` displays matching lines for each match on that line, while `--format='%o%~'` displays the matching part only.
+Note that the `--format` option does not check for binary matches, so the output is "as is".
+To match text and binary, you can use `--format='%C%~'` to display matches formatted as quoted C++ strings with escapes.
+To display a line at most once (unless option `-u` is used), add the `%u` (unique) field to the format string, e.g. `--format='%u%O%~'`.

 For example, to match all words recursively in the working directory with line and column numbers, where `%n` is the line number, `%k` is the column number, `%o` is the match (only matching), and `%~` is a newline:

     ugrep -r --format='%n,%k:%o%~' '\w+'